freqtrade/freqtrade/docs/configuration.md

   * `VolumePairList` does not consider `pair_whitelist`, but builds this automatically based the pairlist configuration.
   * Pairs in `pair_blacklist` are not considered for VolumePairList, even if all other filters would match.
   * `low_price_percent_filter` allows filtering of pairs where a raise of 1 price unit is below the `low_price_percent_filter` ratio.
+    This option is disabled by default, and will only apply if set to <> 0.
     Calculation example: Min price precision is 8 decimals.
 If price is 0.00000011 - one step would be 0.00000012 - which is almost 10% higher than the previous value.

 Example: